From THINK to FEEL: The Design transformation of IBM

 With your set of hypotheses in hand, you can then identify the smallest, least expensive thing that can be built and delivered quickly to test one of your hypotheses and help you learn and evaluate your effort.

-So, at IBM, they don’t just build and test.
+At IBM, they don’t just build and test.
 They make, try, gather feedback, refine, and repeat.
 In this way, the goal is constant evolution and experimentation.
 And that’s a powerful approach that can have far-reaching ramifications beyond product development, filtering into every aspect of the way a company does business.

 CHANGE IS GROWTH.
 DESIGN IS POWER.